-2.3 Perform cardiopulmonary resuscitation (CPR), where required, in accordance with Australian Resuscitation Council (ARC) Guidelines 2.4 Identify, access and assess resources and equipment for serviceability and suitability.
-2.5 Administer first aid oxygen using specified delivery device and suitable flow rates appropriate to casualty's size and condition 2.6 Monitor and respond to casualty's condition in accordance with standard first aid principles and ARC Guidelines 2.7 Seek additional assistance, where required Communicate 3.1 Accurately convey details of casualty's condition and first aid details of the management activities to emergency response services/relieving incident personnel 3.2 Report details of incident in line with workplace requirements 3.3 Complete workplace documentation in a timely manner, presenting all relevant facts according to established procedures 3.4 Maintain confidentiality of records and information in line with statutory and/or workplace requirements Clean and check 4.1 Clean reusable equipment after each use, in accordance with equipment after use manufacturer's recommendations and infection control protocols 4.2 Dispose of and replace consumables as necessary, in accordance with manufacturer's recommendations and infection control protocols 4.3 Conduct routine maintenance on equipment and report any faults or problems identified, in accordance with manufacturer's recommendations and organisational procedures Review effectiveness of own role in the incident in accordance 5 Evaluate response 5.1 to the incident with established procedures requiring oxygen 5.2 Identify aspects for improvement and/or further development of own skills and knowledge.
+- • 2.3 Perform cardiopulmonary resuscitation (CPR), where required, in accordance with Australian Resuscitation Council (ARC) Guidelines 2.4 Identify, access and assess resources and equipment for serviceability and suitability.
+2.5 Administer first aid oxygen using specified delivery device and suitable flow rates appropriate to casualty's size and condition 2.6 Monitor and respond to casualty's condition in accordance with standard first aid principles and ARC Guidelines 2.7 Seek additional assistance, where required 3 Communicate details of the incident 3.1 Accurately convey details of casualty's condition and first aid management activities to emergency response services/relieving personnel 3.2 Report details of incident in line with workplace requirements 3.3 Complete workplace documentation in a timely manner, presenting all relevant facts according to established procedures 3.4 Maintain confidentiality of records and information in line with statutory and/or workplace requirements 4 Clean and check equipment after use 4.1 Clean reusable equipment after each use, in accordance with manufacturer's recommendations and infection control protocols 4.2 Dispose of and replace consumables as necessary, in accordance with manufacturer's recommendations and infection control protocols 4.3 Conduct routine maintenance on equipment and report any faults or problems identified, in accordance with manufacturer's recommendations and organisational procedures 5 to the incident requiring oxygen 5.1 Review effectiveness of own role in the incident in accordance with established procedures 5.2 Identify aspects for improvement and/or further development of own skills and knowledge.